 Before we discuss what goes into writing good survey questions, let us briefly discuss the difference between a survey and questionnaire.
 First, you should note that while these two terms are often used interchangeably, they are not the same.
 When it comes to the questionnaire vs survey, the former consists strictly of the questions intended for respondents of the study while the latter entails a full range of data collecting tools – including the questionnaire – but also other methods such as observational research and interviews.
 Now that you have a better idea about how the survey and questionnaire differ, let us look at ways to create a proper questionnaire that gets accurate results.

 Look at other research papers and samples of surveys and questionnaires as guidance.
 Then ask yourself questions like: What purpose does my research serve?
 What data would help me carry out my objectives?
 How will I analyze the data?
 What questions are most appropriate for the given variables?

 Given the importance of your research, you want to make sure that your questions are relevant, useful and understandable to the respondents.

 Questionnaire writing can be so inspiring if you know how to do it right.
 But if you don’t?
 We recommend you not to wait for motivation or inspiration.
 We can write an excellent questionnaire essay right now.
-(Available PayPal and other methods of payment)
+(Only Reliable Payment Systems)

 Start by deciding which forms of questions to use.
 The options are open-ended, close-ended, or a mix of the two in the form of semi-structured questions.
 Open-ended questions give the respondents the freedom to write comments and answer the question any way they see fit.
 By contrast, close-ended questions limit the respondent to a series of choices as dictated by the researcher, such as yes/no options or multiple choice.